project-oak/oak/docs/programming-oak.md

 - The (user-written) code in this method does its work, and returns a response.
 - The auto-generated `dispatch()` code encapsulates the response into a `GrpcResponse` wrapper message, and serializes into the gRPC output channel.
-- The Oak VM reads this message from the channel, deserializes it and sends the inner response back to the client.
+- The Oak Runtime reads this message from the channel, deserializes it and sends the inner response back to the client.
 - The client C++ code receives the response.

 <!-- From (Google-internal): http://go/sequencediagram/view/5741464478810112 -->